orstavik/JoiEvents/docs/5_MouseGestures/Pattern19_MouseJailbreak.md

 ## MouseJailbreak #3: stay alert!

 A script triggers `alert(...)`, `confirm(...)` or similar is triggered.
-These functions disrupts the browser's focus and event system.
+These functions disrupts the browser's blur and event system.

 Such browser disruptions should almost always cancel ongoing EventSequences.
-Such disruptions can be discovered using the `focusin` event.
+Such disruptions can be discovered using the `blur` event.

 //todo here we need to test different browsers.
 //todo is it better to use `window.addEventListener("focusout", cancel, true)`?